amritg9/Portfolio/Volunteering/Readme.md

 #### Hospice volunteering
 ##### 2021 - Present
 I started volunteering for Encompass Health Hospice around mid-2021.
 Talking to hospice patients, I find they need emotional support and enjoy their life.
 So, I decided to bring in choir singing to hospice patients and people living in assisted living facilities.
 I joined few Hospice groups (i,e Three Oaks Hospice and Medical city Hospice) to lead thr choir group singing as well as careing needs.
+#### Medical Volunteering
+I'm CPR certified and a member of the American Red Cross.I am currently taking Emergency Medical Technician (EMT) training.
+I wish to apply the skills I learn and apply them to make a difference for the larger community in need.